d-eisen/portfolio/content/worldwater.md

 roles: ["Researcher", "Information Architect", "User Interface Designer"]

 # Methods your team members used
-methods: ["Surveys and Interviewing" "Sketching", "Wireframing", "Prototyping", "Usability Testing"]
+methods: ["Surveys and Interviewing", "Sketching", "Wireframing", "Prototyping", "Usability Testing"]

 # Links at the bottom of the case study and where they link to
 # img is the svg that's part of the button.
 You can use eyeball.svg or download.svg